-\end{definition} Generalising Griffiths calculus, when appropriate vanishings are provided, the Hodge groups $H^p_{\van}(\Omega^{n-p})$ are indeed contained in (some specific homogeneous component of) $S$.
-In particular there is a surjective map of graded rings Our purpose is to identify the kernel of this surjective map with the above defined Jacobian ideal $J_f$.
-Moreover, in what we consider being the core result of this section, we show how to give an explicit presentation of the Jacobian ring (and its graded components) in terms of generators and ideal.
-This in turn allows us to recover explicit (polynomial) basis for the Hodge groups $H^{p,q}_{\van}(X)$, in a generalisation of Griffiths's theorem on projective space.\\ We point out that the required vanishings to run Griffiths calculus programme not always work in the Grassmannian case.
-Nevertheless, we will give a generalised version of the Griffiths residue, showing how to effectively use our result in few distinguished examples.\\ The first step is to link the generalised Jacobian ring to the $T^1_{A_X}$ of the affine cone over $X$.
+Generalising Griffiths' calculus, when appropriate vanishings are provided, the Hodge groups $H^p_{\van}(\Omega^{n-p})$ are contained in (some specific homogeneous component of) $S$.
+In particular, there is a surjective map of graded rings Our purpose is to identify the kernel of this surjective map with the above-defined Jacobian ideal $J_f$.
+Moreover, in what we consider being the core result of this section, we show how to give an explicit presentation of the Jacobian ring (and its graded components) in terms of generators and relations.
+This in turn allows us to recover explicit (polynomial) basis for the Hodge groups $H^{p,q}_{\van}(X)$, in a generalisation of Griffiths' theorem on $\PP^n$.\\ We point out that the required vanishings for Griffiths' theorem to hold do not always work in the Grassmannian case.
+Nevertheless, we give a generalised version of Griffiths' strategy, showing how to effectively use our result in a few distinguished examples.\\ The first step consists in linking the generalised Jacobian ring to the $T^1_{A_X}$ of the affine cone over $X$.
 Recall from \cite{schlessinger} that $T^1_{A_X}$ can be defined as $\Ext^1(\Omega^1_{A_X}, \of_{A_X})$ under the assumption of projective normality of $X$.
 We refer to \cite{io} for a collection of properties relevant in this context.
-In particular, recall that for a smooth projective hypersurface the module $T^1_{A_X}$ has actually a ring structure, and it is isomorphic, up to a shift, to the classical Jacobian ideal of $X$.
+In particular, recall that for a smooth projective hypersurface the module $T^1_{A_X}$ has a ring structure, and it is isomorphic, up to a degree shift, to the classical Jacobian ideal of $X$.
 We want to show that the same happens for hypersurfaces in Grassmannian, with the appropriate definition of the Griffiths ring given above.
 In what follows, recall that $N:=k(n-k)$ denotes the dimension of $\Gr(k,n)$ and that $\omega_G \cong \of_G(-n)$.

-\begin{lemma} Let $X$ a smooth hypersurface of degree $d$ in the Grassmannian $G=\Gr(k,n)$ defined by the vanishing of a $f \in H^0(G, \of_{G}(d))$.
-Let dim$(X) \geq 3$.
-Then we have a graded isomorphism \end{lemma} \begin{proof} Consider the short exact sequence For any twist with $\of_X(k)$ we consider the associated long exact sequencxe in cohomology on $X$
+\begin{lemma} Let $X$ be a smooth hypersurface of degree $d$ in the Grassmannian $G=\Gr(k,n)$ defined by the vanishing of $f \in H^0(G, \of_{G}(d))$.
+We have an isomorphism \end{lemma} \begin{proof} Consider the short exact sequence For any twist with $\of_X(h)$ we consider the associated long exact sequence in cohomology on $X$

 The first thing to show is the vanishing of the last term in the sequence above.
-Indeed one uses the two standard exact sequences (for any $k,t$)
+One uses the two standard exact sequences (for any $k,t$)